 #8: paint blobs & try to make something out of it

-I ended up trying out this exercise in a couple different ways.
+I ended up trying out this drawing warm up exercise in a couple different ways.
 One was a lines-only approach, and the other was similar to cloud-gazing.

-The first one was just lines only.
+The first warm up exercise was just lines only.
 I started with one blob, and randomly began adding lines to it to give it some dimension.
 Then I thought, that kind of looks like a flower!

 So I went with that and drew a bee coming to pollinate the flower.
 I started to add a stem and some big leaves, which made me think that the flower could be a lure, like a Venus fly trap, but for bees…